Ainslie Embree: Professional accomplishments

-Embree was Professor of History Emeritus, Columbia University, 1958–1991.
+Embree was Professor of History, Columbia University, 1958–1991.
 While at Columbia, he served as Director of Contemporary Civilization of the undergraduate Asian civilization program; as Chairman of the Middle East Languages and Cultures Department and the History Department; as Director of the Southern Asian Institute; and as Acting Dean of the School of International and Public Affairs.
-He began his teaching career in India, at Indore Christian College, an affiliated college of Agra University, 1948–58; he also taught at Duke University from 1969 to 1973 and, after his retirement from Columbia in 1991, he continued his scholarly work, teaching at Columbia, Brown University and the Johns Hopkins School of Advanced International Studies.
+He began his teaching career in India, at Indore Christian College, an affiliated college of Agra University, 1948–58; he also taught at Duke University from 1969 to 1973 and, after his retirement from Columbia in 1991, he continued his scholarly work, teaching at Columbia (where he continued as emeritus professor), Brown University and the Johns Hopkins School of Advanced International Studies.

-In addition to his teaching positions, Embree served as President of the American Association for Asian Studies and of the American Institute for Indian Studies; and as Chair of the South Asian sections of the American Council of Learned Societies and of the Social Science Research Council.
-He was active in the Asia Society in New York, with a special interest in promoting the study of South Asia in American schools and colleges.
-He evaluated the Ford Foundation's cultural programs in India, Thailand, and Indonesia.
-He led a delegation of American scholars of South Asia for the Ford Foundation to China to assess areas of possible scholarly collaboration between India, China, and the United States.

 From 1978–80, Embree served as the counselor for cultural affairs at the American Embassy, New Delhi, and from 1994–95, he served as consultant to the American ambassador in India, Frank Wisner.